instill-ai/console/README.md

 - We currently use self-signed certification in all our backend so the default of env variable `NEXT_PUBLIC_INTEGRATION_TEST_ENABLED` will be true.
 Which means that the Axios won't complaint the `Unauthorized` request.
 Please do not set this env variable to true on production.

+## About the test container

+We maintain another container `Dockerfile.playwright` specifically for test usage.
+This container has some caveats that maintainers of this repo should notice

+- The playwright version should align with the pulled playwright image version.
+Two should be the same.
+- If you want to debug in the test container, you should grant this container the root user permission. (default is specific user: playwright) with `--build-args TEST_USER='root'` in you `docker build` command

 ## Other Caveats

 - If you want to set up new path aliases using typescript, remember to add them in the `.storybook/main.js` to make sure storybook will correctly access the file.